vs-tries-to-code/Buildclub_tech_recruitment/README.md

 <h1>Posterization Tool</h1>

-A simple image posterization tool built using **OpenCV**, **NumPy** and **matplotlib.pyplot** The program reduces the number of colors in an image based on user input and saves the result.
+A simple image posterization tool built using **OpenCV**, **NumPy** and **matplotlib.pyplot**
+<br>The program reduces the number of colors in an image based on user input and saves the result.

 **Project structure**